 Frequently Asked Questions

-taking the Columbus State Community College Compass Test.
-(For
+eligibility is determined by taking the Columbus State Community College Placement

 Or, if you have successfully completed a Beginning Composition course at another college, have your transcript sent to CSCC to see if it meets the requirement.

 No, students do not have to be an “Interpreting Major” to take ASL classes.
 Anyone who meets the requirement in #1 above can register for ASL courses.

 We offer Beginning ASL (IEP 1101), Beginning ASL II (IEP 1102), Intermediate ASL I (IEP 1103), Intermediate ASL II (1104) and Advanced ASL I (IEP 1105) .
 All courses are offered every semester.

 ASL 1101, 1102 and 1103 courses are three credit hours.
 ASL 1104 and 1105 are two credit hours.